MSA

 It returns a Vector{String} with the sequence names/identifiers.
 If the msa is a Matrix{Residue} this function returns the actual column numbers as strings.
 Otherwise it returns the column number of the original MSA through the wrapped NamedArray column names.

-It allows to filter MSA or aligned sequence columns/positions using a AbstractVector{Bool} mask.
+It allows to filter MSA or aligned sequence columns/positions using a boolean mask or a function f applied to each column.
 Annotations are updated if annotate is true (default).

 It is useful for deleting column annotations (creating a subset in place).

-It allows to filter msa sequences using a AbstractVector{Bool} mask (It removes sequences with false values).
+It allows to filter msa sequences using a boolean mask or a function f (called once per sequence).
+Sequences with false values are removed.
 AnnotatedMultipleSequenceAlignment annotations are updated if annotate is true (default).

 It is useful for deleting sequence annotations. ids should be a list of the sequence names and mask should be a logical vector.